 Feel, Fuel & Noise

-As the BR 600 and the BR 700 are both Stihl blowers, they benefit from the same level of quality and attention to detail.
+Manufactured by Stihl, both the BR 600 and the BR 700 should uphold similar standards of quality and attention to detail.

 CFM & MPH

-• The Stihl BR 700, boasting a CFM of 912, clearly outperforms the 677 CFM of the Stihl BR 600.
-With this higher CFM, the Stihl BR 700 promises a vastly improved leaf blowing capability, allowing you to tackle larger areas with ease.
+• The Stihl BR 700, featuring a CFM of 912, surpasses the 677 CFM of the Stihl BR 600.
+With its superior airflow, the Stihl BR 700 offers an enhanced leaf blowing experience, enabling you to achieve faster and more efficient results.

 • The Stihl BR 600's MPH of 238 beats the 197 MPH of the Stihl BR 700.
 It therefore expels air faster and should aid you blowing leaves on grass or lifting heavy debris (acorns, etc.) and wet leaves more effectively.